 Mr. W. Dwight Coleman

-Maintaining an active performing career in opera, recital and oratorio, Mr. Coleman has performed leading and secondary baritone roles with the Atlanta Opera, Pensacola Opera, New Orleans Opera, Teatro di Verdi in Busseto, Italy, Skylite Opera, Shreveport Opera, Mississippi Opera, North Carolina Symphony and Milwaukee Symphony.
-His roles include: Sharpless in Madama Butterfly, Dr. Falke in Die Fledermaus, Silvio in I Pagliacci, Valentin in Faust, Germont in La traviata, Enrico in Lucia di Lammermoor, Ping in Turandot, Peter in Hansel and Gretel, Ford in Falstaff and others.
-He made his Carnegie Hall debut in 1992 in Ein Deutches Requiem by Brahms and in 1994 he was featured at Avery Fischer Hall in Lincoln Center as baritone soloist in Five Mystical Songs by Vaughan Williams.
-Other performances include Chanson Madecasses by Ravel with the Musica da Camera in Atlanta; Eight Songs on text by Walt Whitman by Ned Rorem and “I remember long ago” from The Great Gatbsy by John Harbison, with the composers in attendance; Elijah with the Pensacola Symphony and Choral Society; premier performances of Waltzing Through the Endtime with the Atlanta Chamber Players, acclaimed as one of the top three classical performances in Atlanta 2005, and Beethoven’s Ninth with the Columbus Symphony Orchestra.
+Mr. Coleman has performed leading and secondary baritone roles with the Atlanta Opera, Pensacola Opera, New Orleans Opera, Teatro di Verdi in Italy, Skylite Opera, Shreveport Opera, Mississippi Opera, North Carolina Symphony, Bellingham Festival and Milwaukee Symphony.
+His roles include: Sharpless in Madama Butterfly; Dr. Falke in Die Fledermaus; Silvio in I Pagliacci; Valentin in Faust; Germont in La traviata; Enrico in Lucia di Lammermoor; Ping in Turandot; Peter in Hansel and Gretel; Ford in Falstaff ;Pizarro in Fidelio and others.
+He made his Carnegie Hall debut as baritone soloist in Ein deutsches Requiem by Brahms and was featured at Lincoln Center’s Avery Fischer Hall as baritone soloist in Five Mystical Songs by Vaughan Williams.
+Other performances includeChansons madécasses by Ravel with Musica da Camera in Atlanta; Eight Songs on text by Walt Whitman by Ned Rorem and “I remember long ago” from the Great Gatbsy by John Harbison, with the composers in attendance; Elijah and Carmina Burana with the Pensacola Symphony and Choral Society; premier performances of Waltzing through the Endtime with the Atlanta Chamber Players, acclaimed as one of the top three 2005 classical performances in Atlanta; and Beethoven’s Ninth Symphony with the Columbus Symphony Orchestra.
 In 2008 he premiered First Rain by Nick Demos with the Aris Piano Quartet at the Dimitira International Festival in Thessaloniki, Greece and in 2010 premiered Demos' An Empty Blouse, which was released on compact disc in 2013 by Albany Records.